ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 list of `PrefixLeaf` structures that were removed from the prefix tree.

-The `proof` field contains a batch lookup proof in the previous log entry's prefix tree for all search keys referenced by `added` or `removed.
+The `proof` field contains a batch lookup proof in the previous log entry's prefix tree for all search keys referenced by `added` or `removed`.
 The `proof.results` field contains the result of the search for each element of `added` in the order provided, followed by the result of the search for each element of `removed` in the order provided.